Sturgis Charter Public School

 Sturgis Charter Public School offers no summer school program, nor do we accept summer school credit from other high schools.
 With the approval of the Principal, students may earn credit through college course work done during the summer.

-Juniors and seniors are required to take one elective course each semester.
-Those who take only one elective will be assigned to a focused study for that semester.
+Juniors and seniors are required to take one elective course each year.
+Those who take a one year elective will be assigned to a focused study for the following year.
 Students must earn a total of at least 2 elective credits.